Diskostat/diskostat/README.md

 things I don't have currently on top of my head.

 Here the ticket is:
-- taken down as a idea.
+- taken down as an idea.

 #### 2. Ready for taking

-After refinement ticket is ready to develop it.
+After refinement the ticket is ready to be developed.
 Anyone could pick it and start coding.

 Here the ticket is: